Authorised Council Officers can issue Fixed Penalty Notices (FPNs) as an enforcement tool through several legislative acts.

 How much is a Fixed Penalty Notice?

-However, if you do not pay this you could end up in court and be faced with criminal conviction and a larger fine.
+However, if you do not pay this you could end up in court and be faced with criminal conviction and a fine of an unlimited amount.

 Can I appeal a Fixed Penalty Notice?